specy-network/specy/README.md

 Specy Network is the automation engine of cosmos ecosystem

+:warning: **NOTE:**  This branch document demonstrates how specy chain can automate inter-chain tasks with osmosis testnet.

 ## Overview

 Specy Network is a cutting-edge layer-1 blockchain, powered by the Cosmos stack, purpose-built for seamless automation, enabling gasless and automated transaction flows across multiple blockchains of the Cosmos ecosystem.